X901/FXDatePicker/README.md

 In the above example, an airplane departure symbol in blue color will appear on 2nd January 2024.

 ### Adding Images to Dates
-To mark a date with an SF Symbol, create a `SpecialDate` instance with `dateString` and `dateType` set to `.sfSymbols`.
-Specify the date, the SF Symbol's name, and its color:
+For a custom image, set dateType to .image and provide the date along with the name of the image:

 ```swift
      SpecialDate(dateString: "13/1/2024",